 Onward to Akagera National Park

-The final stop before heading back into urban city life is the Akagera National Park – a property that was severely degraded by poachers and refugees of the 1994 genocide, but received a new lease of life thanks to a massive and innovative conservation effort.
-Bordering Tanzania, the Akagera National Park is named for the Kagera River that flows along its eastern boundary and is home to the “Big Five” – lion, leopard, elephant, rhino and the African buffalo, olive baboons, vervet monkeys and 490 different bird species.
+The final stop before heading back into urban city life is the Akagera National Park.
+The site was severely degraded by poachers and refugees of the 1994 genocide but has been given new life through extensive and innovative conservation efforts.
+Bordering Tanzania, the Akagera National Park is named for the Kagera River, which flows along its eastern boundary.
+That is home to the “Big Five” – lion, leopard, elephant, rhino, African buffalo, olive baboons, vervet monkeys, and 490 bird species.

 To Kigali and onward

 After your stay at Akagera National Park, it’s time to head back into human civilization and make your way home (or to another tourist destination) from Kigali.
-Safe and secure, Rwanda is arguably the best place for African montane birding while simultaneously exploring more species of primates than you ever knew of.
-It’s not just the flora and fauna that satiate the soul – the Rwandan culture, people and way of life really makes you appreciate the little things.
+Safe and secure, Rwanda is arguably the best place for African montane birding, while simultaneously exploring more species of primates than you ever knew of.
+It’s not just the flora and fauna that satiate the soul – the Rwandan culture, people, and way of life make you appreciate the little things.

 From Intore dancing to Imigongo, every experience of Rwanda is difficult to be had in a single visit.
-If you’re leaving Kigali on the last Saturday of the month, you’ll see the locals engaged in ‘Umuganda’ – a ritual which sees all able-bodied people coming together to work for the good of their neighbourhood and nation as a whole.
-Locals will set about giving their time and effort to public service projects such as litter clean-up, tree planting, building houses for the vulnerable and more.
+If you leave Kigali on the last Saturday of the month, you will see locals participating in "Umuganda.
+It is a ritual in which all able-bodied people come together to work for the good of their neighborhood and the whole country.
+Locals will set about giving their time and effort to public service projects such as litter clean-up, tree planting, building houses for the vulnerable, and more.
 It’s no wonder that Rwanda is Africa’s cleanest nation!

 The official languages of Rwanda are French, Kinyarwanda, English and Swahili.